Nerwyn/android-tv-card/README.md

 ### Example 7

-Kodi with keyboard and touchpad, using card-mod to put an image in the touchpad.
+Kodi with keyboard and touchpad.
 Use the [Kodi JSON-RPC API](https://kodi.wiki/view/JSON-RPC_API/v13) to add more buttons like below.

 ```yaml
 type: custom:android-tv-card